GuanXP/GSerialize/README.md

 - GSerialize is not thread safe, so client shall avoid accessing identical instance of Serializer/Serializer2 from variety threads.

-- Customized serializable class must provide a default constructor.
+- Customized serializable class must provide a default constructor without parameters.